anuarsunkarovich-ai/DocumentGenerationAnek/docs/api-contract.md

 - JSON requests and responses use Pydantic DTOs with strict validation
 - tenant-sensitive routes require `organization_id`
 - document generation is asynchronous
+- all template and document routes require `Authorization: Bearer <access_token>`
+- actor identifiers on protected routes are derived from the authenticated user, not trusted from client input

+## Release Baseline

+- Backend release baseline: `v0.1`
+- Baseline date: March 20, 2026
+- Baseline reference point: `docs/release-checklist.md`
+- Locked contracts at this baseline:
+  - `POST /api/v1/templates/extract-schema`
+  - `GET /api/v1/documents/constructor-schema`
+  - `POST /api/v1/documents/generate`
+  - `POST /api/v1/documents/jobs`
+  - `GET /api/v1/documents/jobs/{task_id}`
+- These endpoints do not currently emit a top-level release version field.
+Their shipped contract version is tracked in this document, enforced by tests, and recorded in `CHANGELOG.md`.
+- Breaking any of these shapes requires a coordinated frontend change and a `CHANGELOG.md` entry.

 ## Health